awsdocs/amazon-kendra-developer-guide/doc_source/data-source-v1-servicenow.md

   + sys\_attachment
   + sys\_attachment\_doc
   + sys\_user\_role
++ Checked each document is unique in ServiceNow and across other data sources you plan to use for the same index\.
+Each data source that you want to use for an index must not contain the same document across the data sources\.
+Document IDs are global to an index and must be unique per index\.

 **In your AWS account, make sure you have:**
-+ Created an Amazon Kendra index and, if using the API, noted the index id\.
++ [Created an Amazon Kendra index](https://docs.aws.amazon.com/kendra/latest/dg/create-index.html) and, if using the API, noted the index ID\.
-+ Created an IAM role for your data source and, if using the API, noted the ARN of the IAM role\.
++ [Created an IAM role](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds) for your data source and, if using the API, noted the ARN of the IAM role\.
 + Stored your ServiceNow authentication credentials in an AWS Secrets Manager secret and, if using the API, noted the ARN of the secret\.
 **Note**
 Be sure to regularly refresh or rotate your credentials and secret\.
 Provide only the necessary access level for your own security\.
+Re\-using credentials and secrets across data sources, and connector versions v1\.0 and v2\.0 \(where applicable\), is not recommended\.

 If you don’t have an existing IAM role or secret, you can use the console to create a new IAM role and Secrets Manager secret when you connect your ServiceNow data source to Amazon Kendra\.
-If you are using the API, you must provide the ARN of an existing IAM role and Secrets Manager secret, and an index id\.
+If you are using the API, you must provide the ARN of an existing IAM role and Secrets Manager secret, and an index ID\.

 ## Connection instructions<a name="data-source-procedure-v1-servicenow"></a>

-To connect Amazon Kendra to your ServiceNow data source, you must provide details of your ServiceNow credentials so that Amazon Kendra can access your data\.
+To connect Amazon Kendra to your ServiceNow data source, you must provide the necessary details of your ServiceNow data source so that Amazon Kendra can access your data\.
 If you have not yet configured ServiceNow for Amazon Kendra see [Prerequisites](#prerequisites-v1-servicenow)\.

 ### <a name="servicenow-v1-adding-procedure"></a>